-An organisational assessment involves raising awareness of what a healthy organisation would look like and agreeing on where the organisation is today in relation to the "desired picture".
+An organisational assessment is like a health check and involves raising awareness of possible problems, challenges, and opportunities in the organisation; and to find ways to deal with these in the future.
+An organisational assessment will therefore look into and agree on where the organisation is today in relation to the "desired future picture or situation", which is normally written down in an Organisational Development plan, in a Strategic Plan, or something similar.
 Establishing the gap between the ideal and the current situation is the essence of organisational assessment.

-DCA can finance and participate in an organisational assessment process i.e. offer budget support, be actively involved as observer/learner in e.g. a steering committee or assessment team - provided that the partner agrees.
-DCA should always strive to create ownership and buy in from especially the partner but also from other sister agencies and donors.
+DCA can finance and, to some extent, participate in an organisational assessment process.
+DCA can e.g. finance (partly or fully) having the organisational assessment done.
+DCA can also support in developing a Terms of Reference for the process and help identify consultants.
+Furthermore, DCA staff can be actively involved as observer/learner in e.g. a steering committee - provided that the partner wish this.
+DCA staff should, however, not be a full member of such a committee or an assessment team.

+The "need for an assessment" can be raised by the partner itself, by DCA, or another agency/donor - or in combination of all parties.
+The nature of the partnership (e.g. history together, level of trust in communication- and negotiations) will determine how the possible need for an OA can be raised.
+If DCA (diplomatically) raises a need for an organisational assessment with a partner, it is still important to ensure that the ownership is in place within the partner before the actual assessment process is commencing.
+DCA should also support creating ownership and buy in from other sister agencies and donors.
 The question: "who actually sees a need for an organisational assessment?" will always pop up!
 There is no fixed answer or a rule of thumb to this question.
-The "need for an assessment" can be raised by the partner itself, by DCA or another agency/donor - or in combination of all parties.
-The nature of the partnership (level of trust, history together, communication- and negotiation skills etc.) will determine the need for an assessment.
-If DCA (diplomatically) raises a need for an organisational assessment with a partner, it is still our aim to ensure that ownership is in place within the partner before the assessment process is commencing.
-Refer to DCA's own organisational change processes as example to highlight that we also have to change on a regular basis.

-Various assessments tools and examples are presented in annex 5.
+Various organisational assessments tools and examples are presented in annex 6.
 DCA staff's role in the various steps of such an organisational assessment is outlined below in a check list.

-DCA can finance but not participate in long-term organisational development plans

-The results of an organisational assessment will pinpoint the needed type of interventions, a time schedule and the required processes for implementing these interventions - typically summarised in a long-term organisational development plan.
+DCA can finance but should not manage implementation of partner's organisational development plans.
+The results of an organisational assessment will pinpoint the needed type of interventions, a time schedule and the required processes for implementing these interventions - typically summarised in a long-term organisational development plan or OD elements of a strategic plan.

-DCA can finance the implementation of an organisational development plan but not participate in any steering committees or action-oriented implementation teams, so the partners may have their own 'room for manoeuvre' to implement the various steps of such a development plan and because DCA has learned that external actors should not get into the "machine room" of our partners.
-General learning from the field of NGO organisational developments also concludes that way too many organisational development processes have been too "donor driven" so DCA wants to stay clear of such processes in the future.
+DCA can finance the implementation of an organisational development plan but should not participate in any steering committees, because we believe the partners need to have their own 'room for manoeuvring' when implementing the various steps of such a development plan.
+In other words, DCA should avoid staying inside the "machine room" of our partners.
+General learning from the field of NGO organisational developments also concludes that a lot organisational development processes have been too "donor driven".
+Therefore DCA has an ambition of staying clear of such processes in the future.
+On the other hand, when a partner has identified a need for strengthening organisational capacity within a certain area, and DCA has technical knowledge within such area, then DCA can support directly with the technical capacity building which has been identified as needed.

 When it comes to DCA's financial commitment to an organisational development plan, the next question will be "for how long and with how much can DCA finance an organisational development plan?"
 This should be coordinated with other sister agencies as well as DCA's management.
-DCA's ambition for 2010 and 2011 is to support one to two long-term organisational development plans.

-DCA can (still) initiate and fund capacity building initiatives
+DCA can (still) initiate and fund capacity building initiatives for partner's staff